 Arriving in the land of ice and fire will be an exciting moment and what is ahead even more.
-You will pick up your rental car at the airport upon your arrival and head right out for a road trip to the North East.
+You pick up your rental car, at the selected pickup location, and head right out for a road trip to the North East.
 There are numerous points of interest to explore for the day and the drive is quite the scenic one.

 Driving through Reykjavík you will see colorful houses but soon you will be in the outskirts and under Reykjavík’s totem mountain Esja.
 You continue along the seacoast through an underwater tunnel in Hvalfjörður e.
 Whale fjord and make your way into Borgarfjörður known for exquisite beauty and picture-book-like settings.

 In Borgarfjörður you will find the most powerful hot spring in Europe, Deildartunguhver a real must stop to take in the true power that lived in Icelandic nature.
 Then we have the outstanding waterfall brothers Hraunfossar e.
 Lava Waterfalls and Barnafossar Waterfalls.
 These stops are an absolute must and make sure that your camera is charged.
 You are going to want to remember these amazing views.
 For those you haven’t had enough of Borgarfjörður and want to go a little deeper, we recommend driving around the beautiful birch paradise Húsafell where you can join an Ice Cave tour with a monster truck to Iceland’s second largest glacier.
 The Into the Glacier tours takes about 2-4 hours.

 Another recommended stop would be at Reykholt w.
 Smoky Hill where you can often find markets during weekends in the summertime.
 It is a historic place where the Icelandic poet and historian Snorri Sturluson lived in the ancient times and it has a beautiful church and a hot pool, Snorralaug.
 Or at the Krauma geothermal baths and spa where you can relax in a newly built hot pool that takes its waters from the great Deildartunguhver hot spring.
 They also have a restaurant with great lunch or dinner options.

 The night will be spent at a hotel in the Snaefellsnes peninsula in where lava surrounds you, deeply stunning.